trpc-group/trpc-cpp/docs/en/overview.md

 Therefore, in terms of high performance, tRPC pays more attention to meeting the performance requirements of users in different application scenarios.

-In terms of framework design, we abstractly designed a layer of runtime, using plug-in ideas to expand and support multiple threading models, currently supporting io/handle merged or separated threading model, and fiber (m:n coroutine) threading model, to meet the performance requirements of different business scenarios.
+In terms of framework design, we abstractly designed a layer of runtime, using pluggable ideas to expand and support multiple threading models, currently supporting io/handle merged or separated threading model, and fiber (m:n coroutine) threading model, to meet the performance requirements of different business scenarios.
 For example, in heavy io business scenarios of business gateways and storage types, the thread model of io/handle merge or separation is generally choosed, and in heavy cpu business scenarios of recommendation/search types, fiber( m:n coroutine) threading model is generally choosed, while game-like business logic stateful scenarios generally choose a single-threaded model.

 In terms of specific implementation, we also optimize the performance of the framework from several factors that mainly affect the performance of the framework (cpu/memory/io, etc.), such as: reduction of lock conflicts in task scheduling under multi-threading, network io to rpc data zero copy, memory pool/object pool, concurrent writing fd, etc. In addition, we have borrowed the performance optimization technical ideas of industry frameworks(seastar/brpc, etc.).

 - Ecologically rich

-At present, most of Tencent's internal communication protocols and service management systems have supported by plug-in, and also support ecosystems(such as: redis/etcd/promethues/opentelemetry, etc.), the business choose to use what you need.
+At present, most of Tencent's internal communication protocols and service management systems have supported by plugin, and also support ecosystems(such as: redis/etcd/promethues/opentelemetry, etc.), the business choose to use what you need.

 ## How to use tRPC-Cpp